-This year his residency is focused on Musorgsky's Pictures at an Exhibition.
-An exhibition of artworks by Viktor Hartmann inspired Musorgsky to write this work for solo piano, and more than a dozen orchestral arrangements followed.
-Kießling has transcribed Musorgsky’s work for pipe organ.
+This year his residency is focused on Mussorgsky's Pictures at an Exhibition.
+An exhibition of artworks by Viktor Hartmann inspired Mussorgsky to write this work for solo piano, and more than a dozen orchestral arrangements followed.
+Kießling has transcribed Mussorgsky’s work for pipe organ.

 During Kießling's performance on Friday, April 5, at 7:00 p.m. at Memorial Chapel the audience will see each print on a large screen as the organist performs each movement.
 A reception will follow at the Nott Memorial, where all can see the students’ prints and talk Herr Kiessling and the visual artists.
 The prints are featured in an exhibition in the Wikoff Student Gallery at the Nott Memorial throughout spring term.

 On Tuesday, April 2, during common hour, Herr Kießling will perform a recital on the pedal harpsichord at Schaffer Library.
 The performance will feature a piece that one of Bach’s copyists called “the very best pedal piece by Mr. Johann Sebastian Bach.”
 The audience may meet the performer at a reception after the performance.